 GDPR-Compliant Messengers for Businesses: Secure Alternatives to WhatsApp

 WhatsApp is very important for messenger marketing and conversational commerce.
 For businesses, there are some safe alternatives that you can use without much hesitation.
 For example:

 If you want to communicate with your customers and business contacts via WhatsApp despite some concerns, Facebook has a GDPR-compliant alternative up its sleeve: the WhatsApp Business API.
 This is a special variant of WhatsApp that meets all data protection requirements.

-Further data protection-compliant messengers for companies
+More privacy-compliant messengers for companies

 - Train your employees on data protection and GDPR.
 Educate them about the consequences of improper handling of personal data.

 - Never use a chat and communication application privately and for business on one device.
 For example, if you have installed Threema on your work cell phone, you may only use it to communicate professionally and not privately.
 Likewise, you should not save any private contact data on your business smartphone and no business addresses on your private mobile phone.

 - Adjust your messenger’s settings.
 Make sure that as little data as possible is transmitted to third parties (e.g. to the operator).